Temperature and relative humidity display with adaptive brightness control using PIC12F683

 - thermostat project pdf

-- pdf of temperature & humidity based brightness control using 7 segment display
+- microcontroller based brightness control for 7 segment led display

 - pic 16f628 based temparature & humidity project